-Getting an internship is one excellent way for international students who are seeking work opportunities that will boost their resumes.
+Getting an internship for international students who are seeking work opportunities that will boost their resumes.
 It gives students the chance to have a prospective career in the future, and develop needed skills for work while earning extra money.

 But the COVID-19 pandemic has restricted internships to prevent contamination.
 The internship rate has dropped by 60% since March of 2020, according to a LinkedIn blog post.
 However, a lot of businesses are still accepting internship programs, only in a safer way—through virtual internships.